HicServices/RDMP/Documentation/CodeTutorials/PluginWriting.md

 Running this test should give an error like

 ```
-System.NullReferenceException : Object reference not set to an instance of an object.
+Message: System.NullReferenceException : Object reference not set to an instance of an object.
 ```

 This is not very helpful.
 We can use the `ReusableLibraryCode.Checks.ICheckNotifier` argument of `Check` to record the checking process.
 This will look something like: